 If your sunroom feels more like an extension of your home's living room, creating a seamless flow—as seen in this room from Lavin Label—can expand the space and make your home feel even larger.
 The wide archway doors allow the space to feel airy, and the hanging bamboo swing provides the perfect whimsical (yet modern) touch.Continue to 6 of 16 below.

 Try an Outdoor Fireplace

-Want a way to get a few more months out of your sunroom?
-This fun space from Nellie Bellie has a one standout feature: a fireplace that can keep your sunroom alive through the winter months.
+Do you want a way to get a few more months out of your sunroom?
+This fun space from Nellie Bellie has one standout feature: a fireplace that can keep your sunroom alive through the winter months.
 Adding a sunroom fireplace can turn your three-season room into a four-season one—as long as you don't mind cozying up with a robe and a pair of fluffy slippers.Continue to 7 of 16 below.

 07 of 16

 Move Your Office "Outside"